joel16/3DShell/README.md

 Credits:
 --------------------------------------------------------------------------------
-- deltabeard/MaK11-12 for the inital ctrmus code port.
+- deltabeard/MaK11-12 for the inital ctrmus code port which was used in previous versions.
 - mtheall for ftpd.
 - preetisketch for the banner.
 - FrozenFire for the boot logo.